techypoint/techypoint.github.io/_posts/create-a-website/2020-05-14-create-a-blog-part3.md

    In PART 1 - we have created basic website using Jekyll.
 Before Going further, you need to read [PART 1]({% post_url create-a-website/2020-05-12-create-a-blog-part1 %})
 2. CREATE A BLOG FOR YOUR WEBSITE - PART 2

    In PART 2 - we have created blog post for our website using Jekyll.
-Before Going further, you need to read [PART 2]({% post_url create-a-website/2020-05-13-create-a-blog-part2 %})
+Before going further, you need to read [PART 2]({% post_url create-a-website/2020-05-13-create-a-blog-part2 %})

 In this part i.e PART 3, we are going to create a page to show all the blog posts.